 All of these variables are important determinants that provide the proper warning signs of gambling addiction.
 By being able to identify these factors you’ll be able to do the right thing should you ever find yourself in this type of scenario.

-In response to the warning signs stated above, how should you go about seeking treatment for someone you think might have a gambling addiction?
+Once you know how to spot a gambler with an addiction, you might wonder how to go about seeking treatment for them.
 Thankfully there’s an abundance of resources available to the gambler should their issues persist.